moliver28/resume/_pages/about.md

 ---

-Trained as an data scientist and computer engineer, I have an extensive background working with varied datasets and using advanced statistical and machine learning methods.
-I also enjoy storytelling by building interactive data visualizations (often in Python or Tableau) and communicating data-driven stories across diverse audiences.
+With a background in data science and computer engineering, I bring extensive experience in handling diverse datasets and using advanced statistical and machine learning methods.
+I also enjoy storytelling by designing interactive data visualizations (often in Python or Tableau), to effectively communicate data-driven narratives to diverse audiences.

-I am currently expanding my skill set to topics such as time series analysis and machine learning methods for analyzing trends in energy systems and I am excited to continue learning new ways of deriving actionable insight from data in a fast-paced and collaborative environment.
+Presently, I am broadening my skill set to encompass areas such as time series analysis and machine learning methods tailored for examining trends in energy systems.
+I am eager to continue my learning new ways to extract actionable insights from data within fast-paced and collaborative environments.